lalmeras/httpie_ovh_auth/README.md

 Not yet implmented.

-## Implementation
+## OVH API resources

-Here is the official API implementation: https://github.com/ovh/python-ovh

-This library does not depend on `python-ovh`.
+Here is the official API implementation: https://github.com/ovh/python-ovh (this library *does not depend* on `python-ovh`).

-## OVH API

 API documentation available here: https://api.ovh.com/

-## Development
+# Development

 ```
 ## install pipenv